Every organisation must reach their target audience, whoever they may be.

 Why is copywriting crucial?

-So, copywriting is the cornerstone of Marketing, and we know that it reaches the audience each business needs to attract; but why has it transitioned from "just filling the blank page with words", to a highly specialised and desirable business requirement?
+So, copywriting is the cornerstone of Marketing, and we know that it reaches the audience your business needs to attract; but why has it transitioned from "just filling the blank page with words", to a highly specialised and desirable business requirement?

 Who is a Copywriter?

-We are all writers, we've all grown up reading and listening to communicative pieces, videos, books and songs.
+We are all writers- we've all grown up reading and listening videos, books and songs.
 We've composed emails and perhaps dabbled in lyrics, poems and articles.

-It's not just practise in covering a blank page with words, but everything else that goes with it: creativity, messaging, targeting, research, word choice, medium type, Marketing, and so on.
+It's not just practise covering a blank page with words, but everything else that goes with it: creativity, messaging, targeting, research, word choice, medium type, Marketing, and so on.
 Organisations pay professional copywriters because they specialise in writing content that ticks all the boxes and complements the overarching goals.

-Quality writing is essential
+Quality copywriting is essential

 From scripts, blogs, video, websites, social media, articles, brochures, questionnaires and so on, they all need to work together to captivate people and draw them in.
-Your audience is trying to find this information, so it's the business who does so a captivating way that wins their precious (and very short) attention.
+Your audience is trying to find this information, so it's the business who does so an engaging and value-adding way that wins their precious (and very short) attention.